Deh Cho Route Connects: Grimshaw, AB, to the Alaska Highway

 Gravel road can be muddy when wet and dusty when dry.
 “Dust-free zones” on gravel roads are treated with calcium chloride; wash your vehicle when possible.
 Watch for moose, black bear, wood bison and grouse along the road.

 Free NWT ferries provide passenger and vehicle service in summer across the Liard River to Fort Simpson and across the Mackenzie River to Wrigley.
 In winter, traffic crosses on the ice.
 For current road conditions, phone 1-800-661-0750 or visit www.dot.gov.nt.ca/Highways/Highway-Conditions.
 Ferry information is online at www.inf.gov.nt.ca/en/ferries.
 Tourist information: https://spectacularnwt.com.
 Campground information: www.nwtparks.ca.

 Miles from Grimshaw (G) shown.

 G 0 GRIMSHAW (pop.
-2,718) is Mile 0 of the Mackenzie Highway; all services available; Visitor Info Centre.
+2,718) Mile 0 of the Mackenzie Highway, monument at Grimshaw Visitor Center; turnoff for City Center.
 Grimshaw is located 104 miles from Valleyview via Alberta Highways 49/2 through Peace River, and 102 miles from Grande Prairie via Alberta Highway 2 through Fairview.

 G 1.9 Queen Elizabeth Provincial Park (camping) and Lac Cardinal Pioneer Village Museum.